Home front during World War II: Belgium

 The Germans expected to exploit Belgium's industrial resources to support their war machine.
 Their policies created severe shortages for the Belgian people, but shipped out far less than Germany had expected.
-They set up the "Armaments Inspection Board" in 1940 to relay munitions orders to factories; the Board came under the control of the German Minister of Armaments, Albert Speer in 1943, and had offices in industrial areas that were supposed to facilitate orders for materiél, and supervise production.
+They set up the "Armaments Inspection Board" in 1940 to relay munitions orders to factories; the Board came under the control of the German Minister of Armaments, Albert Speer in 1943, and had offices in industrial areas that were supposed to facilitate orders for material, and supervise production.
 However, factory production fell sharply after 1942.
 Although collaboration with the Nazis, especially among the Flemish, was evident in 1940, it soon faded in importance.
 Labor strikes and systematic sabotage slowed production, as did the emigration of workers to rural areas, Allied bombing, food shortages, and worker resentment of forced labor.

 The Allies retook all of Belgium in September 1944 as the Germans retreated.
 They reappeared briefly during the hard fighting of the Battle of the Bulge in December 1944, but were finally expelled in January 1945.
 The London‐based Belgian government in exile returned, but had to confront the resistance movements that demanded radical political change.

 China

 China suffered the second highest number of casualties of the entire war.
 Civilians in the occupied territories had to endure many large-scale massacres, including that in Nanjing, Jiangsu and Pingdingshan, Liaoning.
 In a few areas, the Japanese army also unleashed newly developed biological weapons on Chinese civilians, leading to an estimated 200,000 dead.
 Tens of thousands died when Kuomintang (Nationalist) troops broke the levees of the Yangtze to stop the Japanese advance after the loss of the Chinese capital, Nanjing.
 Millions more Chinese died because of famine during the war.

 At the end of the war Japan was bombed with two atomic bombs and surrendered.
 Japan had captured major coastal cities like Shanghai early in the war, cutting the rest of China off from its chief sources of finance and industry.
 Millions of Chinese moved to remote western regions to avoid invasion.
 Cities like Kunming ballooned with new arrivals.
 Entire factories and universities were relocated to safe areas so society could still function.
 Japan replied with hundreds of air raids on the new capital, Chongqing.

 Although China received much aid from the United States, China did not have sufficient infrastructure to properly arm or even feed its military forces, let alone its civilians.

-China was divided into three zones, with the Nationalists led by Chiang Kai-shek(Chiang or Jiang) the southwest and the Communists led by Mao Zedong (Mao) in control of much of the northwest.
+China was divided into three zones, with the Nationalists led by Chiang Kai-shek (Chiang or Jiang) the southwest and the Communists led by Mao Zedong (Mao) in control of much of the northwest.
 Coastal areas were occupied by the Japanese, and civilians were treated harshly; some young men were drafted into the puppet Chinese army.